engie-group/shaystack/docs/index.md

 languages:

 - python
-- sqlite
+- SQLite
-- postegresl
+- PostgreSQL
-- mysql
+- MYSql
-- mongodb
+- Mongodb

 For the developer point of view, it may be interesting to analyse the translation.
 We propose a tool for that.